 Code Title Hours

-Required Prerequ isites
+Required Prerequisites

-IS 600 Research Methods in International Studies
+IS 600 Research Methods in International Studies 3

-IS 601 Seminar in International Relations Theory
+IS 601 Seminar in International Relations Theory 3

-IS 606 or IS 655 American Foreign Policy and World Order International History
+IS 606 American Foreign Policy and World Order 3

+or IS 655 International History

-ECON 650 International Economics
+ECON 650 International Economics 3

 Core Courses

 IS 814 Law in the International System 3

 IS 820 Research Seminar in Global Security 3

 IS 823 Advanced Statistical Techniques in International Studies 3

 IS 824 International and Comparative Political Economy 3

-Total Hours 12

 Each required course must be completed with a grade of B (3.00) or above.
-PhD students must take 15 credit hours in one field of concentration and 9 credit hours from another field, totaling 24 credit hours.
+PhD students must take 15 credit hours in the primary concentration and 9 credit hours in the secondary concentration, totaling 24 credit hours.
 Twelve credit hours of dissertation preparation credits must be taken to complete the credit hour requirement of 48 hours at the post-master's level.

-Select two of the following six fields of concentration: Comparative Cultural and Political Studies, Conflict and Cooperation, International Political Economy, and Development, Modeling and Simulation, Strategic Leadership, and US Foreign Policy.
-The primary concentration requires a total of five courses and the secondary requires a total of three courses.
+Select two of the following six fields of concentration: Comparative Cultural and Political Studies, Conflict and Cooperation, International Political Economy and Development, Modeling and Simulation, Strategic Leadership, or US Foreign Policy.
 Students must choose courses from the below lists as specified.
+Courses may be selected outside of the lists below in coordination with the concentration coordinator only.